-Overall monitoring of the iconik application is separated out to Amazon AWS to not be dependant on the same provider of infrastructure as the main iconik application.
-This utilises a serverless architecture using AWS Lambda, AWS CloudFront, AWS CloudWatch, AWS SNS and AWS S3.
+Overall monitoring of the iconik application is separated out to Amazon AWS to not be dependent on the same provider of infrastructure as the main iconik application.
+This utilizes a serverless architecture using AWS Lambda, AWS CloudFront, AWS CloudWatch, AWS SNS and AWS S3.

 A public page for the current status of iconik is available at https://status.iconik.io